portillojj/customer_banking/README.md

 ## Installation

 ## Usage
-This assigment highlights the usage off Python class and methods for generating customer banking information and calculating interest.
+This assigment highlights the usage of Python class and methods for generating customer banking information and calculating interest.

 ## Support
 Some of the code on this assigment was done with the help of a bootcamp tutor.